 Immunoglobulin (commonly referred to as "human normal immunoglobulin" or "HNIG") is occasionally used to protect vulnerable individuals (by providing "passive immunity") against certain infectious diseases.
 In England, immunoglobulin can be obtained from or via the Health Protection Agency - see their Immunoglobulin Handbook page.

 Human normal immunoglobulin (HNIG) is prepared from pooled donations and may be used to protect susceptible contacts against common viruses such as hepatitis A, measles, mumps and rarely rubella.
+Intravenous immunoglobulin (IVIG) can be useful in treating autoimmune associated disease processes.
+This indication has resulted in steady increases in world wide demand.
 There is the potential for biological contamination or as with Octagam® in 2010 where thromboembolic reactions occurred, unexpected events probably related to processing affecting other plasma proteins.

 HBIG is used to protect an individual exposed to the Hepatitis B.

 Usually administered around the cleaned wound followed by vaccination.

 Anti-sera exists but is likely to easily obtainable only for endemic species.